Pinning control of chimera states in systems with higher-order interactions: Numerical results

 \subsection{Scaling of the pinned subset with respect to the hyperring size}

-It is already remarkable that the higher-order framework favors the onset of chimera states with respect the pairwise one, but here we also show that the percentage of nodes required to obtain a chimera state, by exploiting the interactions of the hyperring, is small.
-Hence, we set up a pinning protocol in which we try to maximize the number of nodes affected by one single controller.
+{The previous setting of consecutively pinned nodes exhibit some features that are independent of the size but are caused by the sole structure of the topology.
+In fact, independently of the total size of the hyperring and of the number of pinned nodes, the nodes which are affected by the perturbation outside of the pinning region are also of the order of $2$ hyperedges.
+Hence, the chimera state will develop on the pinned region with a boundary of about two hyperedges.
+We can exploit this property of the topology to obtain chimera states with a very small percentage of pinned nodes.} Hence, we set up a pinning protocol in which we try to maximize the number of nodes affected by one single controller.
 Due to the hyperring structure, a way can be to pin every other junction node, so that each controlled node can, in principle, affect two hyperedges, as schematically shown in Fig. \ref{fig:pinning_scheme}.
 To observe how the number of pinned nodes scales with the size of the hyperring, we keep constant the number of hyperedges, so that the total number of nodes increases, but the backbone of the structure remains unchanged.
 Given that each pinned node is part of $2$ hyperedges, in principle, we are able to control all the nodes in these hyperedges.
 E.g., in a $3$-hyperring, with each pinned nodes we would control $7$ nodes, in a $4$-hyperring $9$ nodes, in a $5$-hyperring $11$ nodes and in a $6$-hyperring $13$ nodes.
 For brevity, we present here the results for the additive pinning.
 The results for the parametric pinning are similar and can be found in Appendix \ref{sec:appB}.